Amir's Visit To Ankara Garners Interest Of Turkish Media

 Date

-(MENAFN- Gulf Times) Turkish media, across its various platforms, dedicated extensive coverage to the visit of His Highness the Amir of the State of Qatar sheikh Tamim bin Hamad Al-Thani to Ankara.
-His Highness chaired, alongside his brother, HE President of the Republic of Turkiye Recep Tayyip Erdogan, the 10th session of the Qatar-Turkiye High Strategic Committee.
+Ankara: Turkish media, across its various platforms, dedicated extensive coverage to the visit of HH the Amir of the State of Qatar sheikh Tamim bin Hamad Al Thani to Ankara.
+His Highness chaired, alongside, President of the Republic of Turkiye HE Recep Tayyip Erdogan, the 10th session of the Qatar-Turkiye High Strategic Committee.
 The visit received significant attention in Turkish media's main stories on Friday.

 The daily newspaper Yeni Safak, known for its proximity to the Turkish government, featured a prominent headline in its edition today that highlighted the tweet by His Highness on his official X account following the conclusion of the committee's meeting, emphasizing that the visit would pave the way for further bilateral cooperation in various fields.